Discover exclusive cruise offers from our Memorial Day Cruise Deals

 1. Alcohol

-In most cases, if you bring any liquor or beer on a cruise those will be confiscated during embarkation.
-However, a few cruise lines such as Princess, Carnival, Disney, Celebrity, Holland America, and Royal Caribbean allow passengers above the age of 21 or older on sailings for North America to bring a maximum of 750 ml of wine to consume onboard.
+In most cases, if you bring any liquor or beer on a cruise, those will be confiscated during embarkation.
+However, a few cruise lines, such as Princess, Carnival, Disney, Celebrity, Holland America, and Royal Caribbean, allow passengers above the age of 21 or older on sailings for North America to bring a maximum of 750 ml of wine to consume onboard.

-On the other hand, MSC prohibits alcohol, (including wine) onboard, and NCL, allows unlimited bottles, for a maximum of 1,500 ml, and charges a per-bottle corkage fee.
+On the other hand, MSC prohibits alcohol (including wine) onboard, and NCL allows unlimited bottles for a maximum of 1,500 ml and charges a per-bottle corkage fee.
 This fee applies even if you do not consume alcohol.
 Additionally, most luxury cruise lines don't allow you to bring beers onboard.

 2. Restraints and weapons

-Arms, brass knuckles, handcuffs, and martial arts equipment, including flails, belt buckle knives, throwing stars, etc. are prohibited onboard.
-However, Swiss army knives are not banned on most cruises, but Carnival cruises allow knives with blades less than 4 inches long.
+Arms, brass knuckles, handcuffs, and martial arts equipment, including flails, belt buckle knives, throwing stars, etc., are prohibited onboard.
+Swiss army knives are not banned on most cruises, but Carnival cruises allow knives with blades less than 4 inches long.
 According to the TSA, you must carry utility tools only in the checked luggage.

 3. Household appliances